So who would think a drafty old unheated honest-to-God barn from a long-time farm would be a hot spot for unique art and decorative items?

 Once a week on Thursday I feature something new in my “shop”, whether that’s here on The Creative Cat, in my Etsy shop, on my main website or even at one of the bricks and mortar shops that carry my work.

 Find out more about creating custom items for your own home using the images you see here.
 Visit the “Ordering Custom Art” page to see samples and read bout how to order.

 Find out about events and festivals where you can find me and my work.

 Sign up for my e-newsletter (below), check the widget on the sidebar on my home page, or sign up to receive posts on Portraits of Animals Marketplace.
 I plan on plenty of events this coming summer in the Pittsburgh area.

 It’s all done under the close and careful supervision of my studio cats!

 Subscribe to My E-newsletter

 All images used on this site are copyrighted to Bernadette E. Kazmarski unless otherwise noted and may not be used without my written permission.
 Please ask if you are interested in using one in a print or internet publication.
-If you are interested in purchasing a print of this image or a product including this image, check my Etsy shop or Fine Art America profile to see if I have it available already.
+If you are interested in purchasing a print of this image or a product including this image, check my Etsy shop to see if I have it available already.
 If you don’t find it there, visit Ordering Custom Artwork for more information on a custom greeting card, print or other item.